eqbal/CarND-Path-Planning-Project-P11/README.md

 - The car uses a perfect controller and will visit every (x,y) point it receives in a list every .02 seconds.

+- In reality dealing with the entire world at once is not practical.
+Instead, I am generating a local space from the closest `30` waypoints.

 ### System Architecture & Flow

 This project implements a `Planner` (composed of a `Behavior Planner` and a `Path Planner`) to create smooth, safe paths for an autonomous car to drive along.